gsauthof/playbook/README.md

 - `gnome-shell` - a selection of useful [GNOME Shell][gs] extensions

-- `mailserver` - Ansible Playbook for installing a set of mail servers
+- `mailserver` - Ansible playbook for installing a set of mail servers

+- `server` - a set of Ansible roles for setting up servers

 - `vpn` - quickly deploy/tear-down a VPN 'in the cloud' using Vagrant and some custom scripts